Pros and Cons of Biological Pest Control

 What is Biological Pest Control?

-Biological pest control can be defined as a process where we control pests and their population by using their enemies against them.
+Biological pest control (or Biocontrol) can be defined as a process where we control pests and their population by using their enemies against them.

 These natural enemies are known as pest control agents, and they include predators, parasites, and organisms.